-As previously disclosed, we have been conducting a review of our dealings with certain counterparties with which we did securities and related business before and during the recent financial crisis to determine what legal claims we may have to recover from counterparties that harmed us by their conduct.
-These counterparties include a number of financial institutions, including certain of the underwriters and various of their affiliates.
-We have entered into settlements with some of these counterparties, including certain of the underwriters.
+As previously announced, we have been conducting a comprehensive review of our dealings with the counterparties with which we did securities and related business before and during the recent financial crisis to determine if those counterparties harmed us by their conduct.
+These counterparties include a large number of financial institutions, including many of the underwriters and various of their affiliates.
+In connection with this review, we have entered into agreements with a number of such counterparties, including certain of the joint book-running managers, tolling the statute of limitations in respect of certain claims we may have against those counterparties and, in some cases, that the counterparties may have against us.